lukemelas/EfficientNet-PyTorch/README.md

 ### Update (October 12, 2019)

-This update changes activation function implementation to more memory-efficient.
-For more details please refer to: https://github.com/lukemelas/EfficientNet-PyTorch/issues/18.
-Thanks to [Dmytro Panchenko](https://www.kaggle.com/hokmund) for the pull request.
+This update makes the Swish activation function more memory-efficient.
+It also addresses pull requests #72, #73, #85, and #86.
+Thanks to the authors of all the pull requests!

 ### Update (July 31, 2019)